ATP/CCSSO Publication Cited in GAO Report

 Operational Best Practices for Large-Scale Statewide Assessment Programs utilized as basis for survey on cheating and test irregularities in state assessments.

-The U.S. Government Accountability Office (GAO) this week released the results of a 50-state survey focusing on what kind of oversight and resources are in place at the state level aimed at addressing testing irregularities, security breaches and cheating by test takers and school officials.
-According to the report, in the past two years 40 states have detected potential cheating on standardized exams, with 32 of those states confirming at least one instance of cheating, and 32 state canceling or invalidating scores from individual test takers, schools or districts.
+The U.S. Government Accountability Office (GAO) this week released the results of a 50-state survey focusing on what oversight and resources are in place at the state level aimed at addressing testing irregularities, security breaches and cheating by students and school officials.
+According to the report, in the past two years 40 states have detected potential cheating on standardized exams, with 32 of those states confirming at least one instance of cheating, and 32 state canceling or invalidating scores from individual students, schools or districts.

 “To address our objectives, we designed and administered a web-based survey of testing administrators in the 50 states and the District of Columbia.
 We conducted our survey from November 2012 to January 2013, and received a response rate of 100 percent.
 We relied on the Operational Best Practices for Statewide Large-Scale Assessment Programs guide as a basis to design the survey,” Linda Calbom, GAO Western Regional Director, reported in describing the scope and methodology of the study.

-In summary, the survey indicated that although all states reported having policies and procedures that reflected leading practices to prevent testing irregularities, states varied over which categories of leading practices they actually utilized.
+In summary, the survey indicated that although every state reported having policies and procedures that reflected leading practices to prevent testing irregularities, states varied over which categories of leading practices they actually utilized.
 “For example,” Calbom states in the report, “22 states reported having all of the leading practices for security training, but four states reported having none of the practices in this category.”

 She added, “Although state officials reported having a variety of security policies and procedures in place, many reported feeling vulnerable to cheating at some point during the testing process.”